 Mika Hakkinen was dominating the very wet British Grand Prix in 1998.
 In fact his lead was so big that even a spin and a trip through the gravel wasn’t enough to put a serious dent in it, but the worsening conditions prompted a safety car that would change the entire race.

-Schumacher looked set to win until with three laps to go he was issued a 10 second stop-go penalty for passing Alex Wurz’s Benetton behind the safety car.
-That was surely it - he didn’t have enough time in hand to take his penalty and retain the lead, so he kept going.
+Schumacher looked set to win until with three laps to go he was issued a 10-second stop-go penalty for passing Alex Wurz’s Benetton behind the safety car.
+That was surely it for his chances of winning - he didn’t have enough time in hand to take his penalty and retain the lead, so he just kept going.
 But on the last lap, he dived into the pits, served his penalty, and won the race in the pit lane.
-It lead to a whole heap of confusion.
+It led to a whole heap of confusion.

 The finish line was located before Ferrari’s pit box, so he’d actually crossed the line to win before he’d even taken his penalty.
 So, what happened and why wasn’t he actually penalised?

-Ferrari claimed that the penalty was issued too long after the incident happened, and also that when they were issued the penalty they didn’t fully understand what type of penalty it was meant to be - a 10 second stop-go, or 10 seconds added to his race time.
+After the race, Ferrari claimed that the penalty was issued too long after the incident happened, and also that when the team was issued the penalty they didn’t fully understand what type of penalty it was meant to be: was it a 10-second stop-go, or 10 seconds added to his race time?
 The stewards suggested the latter but since that wouldn’t change the result, McLaren protested and wanted 25 seconds added to Schumacher’s time - roughly what a stop-go would have cost him.

-Eventually the stewards decided that neither penalty could justly be applied and Schumacher and Ferrari got away with it.
-The whole thing was a bit of a farce and all three stewards lost their licences as a result.
+Eventually, the stewards decided that neither penalty could justly be applied and Schumacher and Ferrari got away with it.
+The whole thing was a bit of a farce and all three stewards involved lost their licences as a result.

 On a more positive note though, how good is it to watch Schumacher push that hard in the wet?!